PEXANE2/azure-docs.tr-tr/articles/azure-signalr/concept-upstream.md

 }
 ```

-## <a name="signalr-serverless-protocol"></a>SignalR sunucusuz Protokolü
+## <a name="serverless-protocols"></a>Sunucusuz protokoller

-SignalR hizmeti aşağıdaki protokolleri izleyen uç noktalara iletiler gönderiyor.
+Azure SignalR hizmeti, aşağıdaki protokolleri izleyen uç noktalara iletiler gönderir.

 ### <a name="method"></a>Yöntem